KayleePop/run-in-playwright/readme.md

 [![standard badge](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)
 [![npm](https://img.shields.io/npm/v/run-in-playwright.svg)](https://www.npmjs.com/package/run-in-playwright)

 Run a function in a clean browser environment using playwright and return the result.
-Browserify is automatically run on the closure, so require can be used.
+The function is automatically passed through browserify, so `require` can be used.

 ## Usage